Eurovision Young Musicians 2002

 Dalibor Karvay of Austria won the contest, with United Kingdom and Slovenia placing second and third respectively.

 Location

 The Konzerthaus Berlin, a concert hall situated on the Gendarmenmarkt square in the central Mitte district of Berlin, was the host venue for the 2002 edition of the Eurovision Young Musicians.

 Built as a theatre from 1818 to 1821 under the name of the Schauspielhaus Berlin, later also known as the Theater am Gendarmenmarkt and Komödie, its usage changed to a concert hall after the Second World War and its name changed to its present one in 1994.
 It is the home to the Konzerthausorchester Berlin symphony orchestra.

 Format

 Julia Fischer was the host of the 2002 contest.

 Results

 Preliminary round

-A total of twenty countries took part in the preliminary round of the 2002 contest, of which seven qualified to the televised grand final.
-The following countries failed to qualify.
+Broadcasters from twenty countries took part in the preliminary round of the 2002 contest, of which seven qualified to the televised grand final.
+The following participants failed to qualify.